 Please take action to respectfully call on WDFW Director Kelly Susewind and Washington Governor Jay Inslee to immediately end their assault on Washington's wolves.

 End the Senseless Killing of Wolves

 I am writing to urge you to call off all kill orders on Washington wolves.

-Since 2012, your wildlife agency has killed an estimated thirty-one endangered wolves and pups, has obliterated entire wolf families, and has caused countless packs to fragment as a result of targeting individual wolves.
+Since 2012, your wildlife agency has killed an estimated thirty-four endangered wolves and pups, has obliterated entire wolf families, and has caused countless packs to fragment as a result of targeting individual wolves.
 That's a lot of killing at the bidding of a small number of livestock operators.
 If your singular goal is to stop depredation on cattle, your efforts have demonstrably failed.
 Science shows that killing wolves to deter depredation on cows is ineffective and can even result in increased attacks.
 The state of Washington's actions have created a vicious cycle in which nobody wins and wolves pay the ultimate price.
 Keeping cattle away from core wolf habitat is the solution.